adrian-take/logixs-cc/README.md

 * Presents results to the user, to show highlights of the content in a human readable format

 2 - Implement infrastructure code (Terraform) that can be used to declare the necessary infrastructure (GCP):
-3 - Describe/implement any additional missing component that would be required to complete a minimal CI/CD setup that could be use to reliably and repeadetely maintain/update the application.
+3 - Describe (and as much as possible implement) any additional missing component that would be required to complete the most minimal CI/CD setup that could be use to reliably and repeadetely maintain/update the application.

 _Note and tips:_